 In order to move to Portugal as a retiree, you will need to get a residence permit.
-As with other countries in the European Union (E.U.), getting residence in Portugal is rather easy for E.U. residents.
-However, the process is also simple for U.S. residents.
-In fact, getting residence in Portugal is easier than for other European countries.
-The country’s government has specifically taken steps in recent years to make itself a welcoming place for tourists and expatriates.
+As with other countries in the European Union (E.U.), getting residency in Portugal is rather easy for E.U. citizens.
+But the process is also simple for U.S. citizens.
+In fact, getting residency in Portugal is easier than it is for getting residency in other European countries.
+The country’s government has specifically taken steps in recent years to make itself a welcoming place for expatriate retirees.

 After you go through the application process, you can obtain a temporary residence permit.
 This will last you five years.
-You can apply for permanent residence when your temporary permit expires.
+You can apply for a permanent permit when your temporary one expires.

 Retire in Portugal – Healthcare

 The National Health Service in Portugal (Serviço Nacional de Saude) provides free healthcare to Portuguese citizens.
-Unfortunately, you can’t get this free healthcare until you become a permanent resident (unless you also have European citizenship).
+Unfortunately, Americans aren’t eligible for this free healthcare until they’ve lived in the the country for five years and have become permanent residents.
+(E.U. citizens have access right away.)
 So you will need to pay for any health or medical services you use.

-With that being said, you will need to have health insurance before moving to Portugal anyway.
+As noted earlier, though, you will need to have health insurance before moving to Portugal anyway.
 One of the requirements for applying for residence as a retiree is proof that you already have health insurance.
-If you’d like, you can change to another private health insurance plan once you get to Portugal.
-This may not be worth it, though.
-Multiple major healthcare companies in the U.S. also provide coverage in Portugal.
+Once you live in the country, you can change to a Portuguese private health insurance plan, which tend to be cheaper than U.S. insurance.

 Retire in Portugal – Taxes

 Qualifying for NHR can save you a considerable chunk of change, so it’s a good idea to look into it.
-If you have specific questions on how to apply or whether you can apply at all, talk to an expert (like a financial advisor who understands international tax law).
+If you have specific questions on how to apply or whether you can apply at all, talk to an expert like a financial advisor who specializes in international tax law.

 Tips to Help You Afford Retirement

-- If you have the money to move somewhere, an advisor can also help you understand the finer points of moving, including the tax implications.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+- If you have the money to move abroad, an advisor can also help you understand the finer points of relocating, including the tax implications.
+Finding the right financial advisor who fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.